Akademya/balcony-garden/readme.md

 - topic: education and health

 ###  Controls
-- LEFTCLICK (press and release) to move player
+- LEFTCLICK to move player
 - RIGHTCLICK on bins to recycle
 - SPACE to interact with objects
 - E to open inventory